It is time to BUST some myths about bloat and Great Danes!

 - Your dog was tested and carries 1-3 of the known risk alleles (see more HERE)

-- Your dog has a timid, fearful and shy temperament
+- Your dog has a timid, fearful, or shy temperament

 - Your dog is under-socialized